LLNL/axom/src/components/sidre/docs/sphinx/index.rst

 So far, Sidre development has focused on designing and building flexible and powerful concepts to build on.
 The Sidre API includes four main concepts:

-* **Datastore.**  This is main interface.
-It is small and simple.
+* **Datastore.** The main interface; contains a collection of Buffers and one root Group.
 * **Buffer.**  Describes and holds a chunk of data in memory owned by Sidre.
 * **View.**   Describes a conceptual layout of data in memory.
-* **Group.**  Used to define a hierachical collection of data.
-A Group can have one parent Group and one or more child Groups.
+* **Group.** Defines a hierachical collection of data.
+A Group can have zero or one parent Group and zero or more child Groups.
 A Group can also have a collection of Views.

 These concepts will be described in more detail in later sections.